jkconsultancy/eigokit_backend/ADMIN_ROLES.md

 ## Overview

-The EigoKit platform uses a role-based access control (RBAC) system to determine user permissions.
-Roles are stored in the `users` table and linked to Supabase Auth users.
+The EigoKit platform uses a multi-role based access control (RBAC) system to determine user permissions.
+Roles are stored in the `user_roles` table, allowing users to have multiple roles simultaneously (e.g., platform_admin AND teacher).
+This system is linked to Supabase Auth users.

 ## User Roles